OKMDashboard

 Get the list of the last created documents by the user.

-• In versions of OpenKM older than 7.1.26 the method return a List of DashboardDocumentResult elements.
+• In versions of OpenKM older than 7.1.26, the method returns a List of DashboardDocumentResult elements.

 • The parameter "limit" is used to limit the number of results returned.

-• The parameter "offset" says to skip that many results before the beginning to return results.
+• The parameter "offset" specifies how many results to skip before the beginning of the returned results.

 For example if your query has 1000 results, but you only want to return the first 10, you should use these values: